jpmonettas/clindex/README.md

 ## Extending clindex

-You can extend clindex to make any form generate any facts by adding implementations of the `clindex.forms-facts/form-facts` multimethod.
+You can extend clindex to make any form generate any facts by adding implementations of the `clindex.forms-facts.core/form-facts` multimethod.

+There are already some extensions not loaded by default, take a look at [/src/clindex/forms_facts/](here).
+For indexing re-frame facts for example just
+`(require [clindex.forms_facts.re-frame :as re-frame-facts])` and when calling index-project! add to the `:extra-schema` `re-frame-facts/extra-schema`.

-The dispatch value for `clindex.forms-facts/form-facts` is the fully qualified form first symbol.
+The dispatch value for `clindex.forms-facts.core/form-facts` is the fully qualified form first symbol.
 The method will receive as parameters :

 - `all-namespaces-map` (spec `:scanner/namespaces`)
 - `ctx` a context map that at least will contain `:namespace/name` and things like  `:in-function` if the form is inside a fn definition